 Our certified InterSpiritual Mentors are here to help you develop your spiritual path and contemplative practice.
+Mentoring can include both InterSpiritual Meditation (ISM) and the Mandala Process.
 You may engage with a mentor individually or along with a practice partner.
 Here are the steps for engaging with a mentor.

 - Become a current member of our online community.